Who should I call for legal advice?

 How early should I start looking for a residence each semester?

 We recommend beginning your search 3-4 months in advance, however, the Off Campus Housing website adds new listings daily.
-If you have specific questions about housing listings on the Off Campus Housing site, call (631) 632-6770 or visit the office in Union room 250.
+If you have specific questions about housing listings on the Off Campus Housing site, call (631) 632-6770 or visit the office in Student Activities Center room 225.

 Can my financial aid cover my off-campus housing?
 How?